 Other considerations when changing jobs:

 - Should you consult an employment attorney?
 Make sure you’re not violating any non-compete agreements.
-Depending on the complexity of the terms with the new company, it may be smart to ask an employment attorney to review contracts or a partnership agreement before signing.
+Consider asking an employment attorney to review contracts before signing.

 - Does the new job change the estate plan?
 If your new role offers new benefits, you may want to account for them in your estate plan.
 So if you receive stock options, it consider including a section on equity compensation in your estate plan.
 Discuss these changes with your attorney.